apache/apisix-dashboard/docs/en/latest/modules/data_loader.md

 Create a structure that implements the above interface, which contains two parts.

-- Import function: complete the parsing and conversion from raw format `[]byte` uploaded by the user to DataSets structure [api/internal/handler/data_loader/loader/openapi3/import.go](https://github.com/apache/apisix-dashboard/blob/master/api/internal/handler/data_loader/loader/openapi3/import.go)
+- Import function: complete the parsing and conversion from raw format `[]byte` uploaded by the user to DataSets structure, e.g. [api/internal/handler/data_loader/loader/openapi3/import.go](https://github.com/apache/apisix-dashboard/blob/master/api/internal/handler/data_loader/loader/openapi3/import.go)
 - Export function: complete the generation of raw format for DataSets structure data inputted from APISIX Dashboard

 Adds a new item to the data loader list of the import and export handler.